-Gen Charles "CQ" Brown Jr: Biden to pick new Joint Chiefs of Staff chairman
+Gen Charles "CQ" Brown Jr: History-making fighter pilot picked as new Joint Chiefs of Staff chairman

 As Air Force chief of staff, Gen Brown oversees the training and equipping of nearly 700,000 military personnel both in the US and abroad.

-Before taking up his current role in June 2020, he was commander of Paciﬁc Air Forces for the US Indo-Pacific command.
+Before becoming the first black person to serve in his current role when he was picked in June 2020, he was commander of Paciﬁc Air Forces for the US Indo-Pacific command.

 He started his military service as a command pilot, logging 3,000-plus flying hours and 130 combat hours.